Damian4Lupa/message-coding-2/README.md

 # Message Coding

 This is a new version of my first program.
-It is based on the React and Bootstrap library.
-The application uses a variable key to encode messages, validates data.
-Coding can take place in several stages.
+The application encodes messages based on a key defined each time by the user.
+Then, after entering the key and encoded message, it is possible to decode and learn about its original content.
+The application enables multi-level encoding of messages.

 ## Look how it looks